The Tuck Standard - Quality Craftsmanship and Warranty

 Acknowledgment of Terms

 By executing the Proposal or Agreement with Tuck GC, the Owner acknowledges that they have reviewed these Standards.
 As stated in your contract, this online document serves as a binding addendum regarding warranty exclusions, project expectations, and maintenance protocols.
+If you signed a contract with Tuck GC prior to the current Effective Date, your project is governed by the archived standards active at the time of your signature.

 Standards Archive